Projavax/lgsc-voting-system/README.md

-# LGSC Election Results Website
+# Election Results Live Website
 This is a website that retrieves data from a database (Google Sheet), and displays all content in a user-friendly format.
 It was developed for the *LGSC 2025/26 elections*.

 **Installation Instructions**